miki4625/pinned-scope/README.md

 assert_eq!(x, a.len());
 ```

-But in this example we `await` on spawned task, therefore first and second spawn will always be invoked sequentially to fix this we can change second `spawn` to `with`:
+But in this example we `await` on spawned task, therefore the first and second spawns will always be invoked sequentially.
+To fix this we can change the second `spawn` to `with`:
 #### Fixed first example
 ```rust
 let (mut a, x) = pinned_scope::tokio_spawner::scope(async |s| { //async closure instead of normal one